linode/docs/docs/guides/security/firewalls/firewall-best-practices-for-securing-your-cloud-based-applications/index.md

 A best practice is to use IP subnetting to segment each server tier and use firewall rules that enforce access policies between tiers.
 This is the opposite of the M&M model as it protects against unauthorized traffic at every tier, not just at the perimeter.

-## Block All Traffic By Default
+## Block All Traffic by Default

 "Live and let live" may be excellent advice in real life, but when it comes to information security the opposite is true.
 The general principle of building a firewall rule set is that everything is prohibited except that which is explicitly permitted.

 Many firewall implementations read rules from first to last.
 Your very first firewall rule needs to deny all traffic by default.
 After that, you can add rules that allow the specific users and applications your security policy allows.
 The initial default-deny rule drops everything else.

-## Allow Specific Traffic Only As Needed
+## Allow Specific Traffic Only as Needed

 The firewall rules you add after the default-deny policy need to forward only that traffic your security policy explicitly allows.
 This is known as the "principle of least privilege", where firewall rules implement the exact specifications from the security policy, and nothing more.

 For example, if DNS lookups go through a firewall, its rules must permit access for UDP port 53 traffic, but not TCP port 53, which is usually reserved for zone transfers.
 The least-privileged approach applies to servers or server groups as well as traffic types.
-The same rule that allows DNS lookups could also permit forwarding only to an authorized set of DNS servers, rather than to just any host.
+The same rule that allows DNS lookups could also permit forwarding only to an authorized set of DNS servers rather than to any host.

 The opposite of the principle of the least privilege is a very common error in firewall rule set design.
 This is the idea that "my network can do no wrong" and thus it’s okay to allow all outbound traffic.